KieraConway/CSC786/README.md

 <h1 align="center"> CSC 786 - Cyber Problems </h1>
-<h2 align="center"> Exploring Buffer Overflow Vulnerabilities and Mitigations: <br>A Practical Analysis of Stack Cookies, DEP, and ASLR <br></h2>
+<h2 align="center"> AI for Penetration Testing: <br> Exploring the Intersection of Artificial Intelligence and Cybersecurity <br></h2>

-<h3> Research </h3>
+<h3> Course Overview </h3>

 <i>Overview:</i> <br>
-- Buffer overflow vulnerabilities continue to pose a significant threat to software security.
-Security professionals have introduced various mitigations over the last two decades to enhance security and reduce the impact of buffer overflows.
-A few examples of these mitigations include Stack Cookies, Data Execution Prevention (DEP), and Address Space Layout Randomization (ASLR).
-It is important to assess their effectiveness in practical scenarios as buffer overflows still remain a relevant threat. <br> <br>

-<i>Problem Statement:</i> <br>
-- How and to what extent do Stack Cookies, DEP, and ASLR mitigate buffer overflow vulnerabilities in real-world software applications, and what methods can attackers use potentially bypass them to exploit vulnerabilities? <br> <br>
+- In today's rapidly evolving cybersecurity landscape, artificial intelligence (AI) has become a critical tool for penetration testers and security professionals.
+This course plans to delve into the integration of AI techniques, including machine learning and potentially deep learning, into the practice of penetration testing.
+It explores how AI can enhance the efficiency and effectiveness of security assessments, threat detection, and vulnerability identification. <br> <br>

-<i>Research Objectives:</i> <br>
+<i>Course Objectives:</i> <br>
-- Understand how Stack Cookies, DEP, and ASLR work to prevent buffer overflow exploits <br>
-- Evaluate their mitigation effectiveness <br>
-- Investigate potential techniques that attackers may use to bypass these mitigations <br>
-- Develop practical demonstrations to illustrate these mitigations and the techniques used by attackers to bypass them <br> <br>
+- Understand the fundamentals of artificial intelligence and its relevance in cybersecurity <br>
+- Explore AI-driven penetration testing techniques and tools <br>
+- Learn how machine learning models can be trained to identify vulnerabilities and threats <br>
+- Gain hands-on experience in applying AI to real-world penetration testing scenarios <br> <br>

+<h3> Course Structure </h3>

+<i>TBD</i> <br>
+<br> <br>

+<h3> Course Benefits </h3>

+- Gain a deep understanding of AI's role in penetration testing and cybersecurity
+- Hands-on experience with AI-driven penetration testing tools and techniques
+- Practical skills for identifying vulnerabilities, threats, and security weaknesses

 <br>